Yakuza 0: Characters and settings

-The primary antagonist of Yakuza 0 is the Dojima Family, a yakuza family within the Tojo Clan, whose patriarch, Sohei Dojima (Hisao Egawa/Imari Williams), wishes to become the next clan patriarch and seize power.
+The primary antagonist of Yakuza 0 is the Dojima Family, a yakuza family within the Tojo Clan, whose patriarch, Sohei Dojima (Hisao Egawa/Imari Williams), seeks to become the next clan chairman and seize power.
 Under Dojima's command are his three lieutenants: Daisaku Kuze (Hitoshi Ozawa/Keston John), Hiroki Awano (Riki Takeuchi/Eliah Mountjoy), and Keiji Shibusawa (Hideo Nakano/Jon Ohye), who assist in Dojima's plan by tracking down the Empty Lot's owner and taking out Kiryu and Majima, who oppose them.
 Other antagonists include: Tsukasa Sagawa (Shingo Tsurumi/Andrew Kishino), a high-ranking Omi Alliance officer who supervises Majima in Sotenbori; Homare Nishitani (Keiji Fujiwara/Vic Chao), a sadomasochistic Omi Alliance officer who is attracted to Majima and often taunts him; Futoshi Shimano (Naomi Kusumi/Fred Tatasciore), Majima's former superior in the Tojo Clan and Sagawa's oath brother; and also Lao Gui (Koji Suzuki), (Note: Sam Lee portrays Lao Gui in the Chinese version of the game.) a Chinese assassin hired by Dojima to frame Kiryu in the Empty Lot murder.